james-coulter/james-coulter/README.md

 </a>
 <br />
 <br />
-:wave: **Hey there!
+:wave: &nbsp; **Hey there!
 I'm a web developer and designer who really enjoys building beautiful applications supported with a robust architecture.
 Most of my work involves the MERN stack, but I am always looking for the next opportunity to learn new technologies.
 My design style is motivated with a user first focus.
 I am always looking to learn and improve.
 Let's connect!
 Coffee is on me.**
 <br />
 <br />
 *Some tech...*